top of page

 No!
 We do not always have space for every dog.
 We also have the right to meet your dog first to see in what conditions your animal is and how he/she behaves around new people.

-We also will need to find a foster home for the animal first.
+We need to find a foster home for the animal.

 Privacy Policy